Simon-Brandt/ShellArgparser/docs/tutorial/argument_passing.md

 Moreover, using an equals sign is the only way of providing arguments starting with a hyphen to an option, since a whitespace-separated word would be interpreted as (possibly nonexistent) option name.
 By this, you can give negative numbers on the command line.

-Let's have a look at another example invokation:
+Let's have a look at another example invocation:

 <!-- <include command="bash ../tutorial/try_argparser.sh 1 2 -a 1 -b 2 3 -c A,B -b 4" lang="console"> -->
 ```console